 William Henry Perkin

-With the accidental discovery in 1856 of the first commercialized synthetic dye, mauve, Perkin introduced a new era in the chemical industry.
+In 1856 Perkin accidentally discovered mauvine—the first commercialized synthetic dye—and introduced a new era in the chemical industry.

 While attempting to produce quinine, William Henry Perkin serendipitously synthesized mauve, the first commercialized synthetic dye.
 Perkin’s discovery formed the basis for a new chemical industry and eventually for the pharmaceutical industry as well.